 Thanks for your interest in STS 363 / WGSS 363 / AMST 363 / MATH 308, Mathematical and Computational Approaches to Social Justice.

-Civil rights activist, educator, and investigative journalist Ida B. Wells said that “the way to right wrongs is to shine the light of truth upon them.”
+Civil rights activist, educator, and investigative journalist Ida B. Wells said that “the way to right wrongs is to turn the light of truth upon them.”
 In this research-based tutorial, students will bring the vanguard of quantitative approaches to bear on issues of social justice.
 Each tutorial group will carry out a substantial project in an area such as criminal justice, education equity, environmental justice, health care equity, economic justice, or inclusion in arts/media.
 All students should expect to invest substantial effort in reading social justice literature and in acquiring new skills in data science.

 This course satisfies the Quantitative/Formal Reasoning requirement (QFR), the Difference, Power, and Equity requirement (DPE), and, depending on which cross-listed version you register for, it provides either Division II or Division III credit.